codeck/play2sae/README.md

 ------

 ###Step 1: Start
-create a play application by *$play new YourSaeAppName*
+create a play application by *$play new YourSaeAppName* or skip this step when porting existing project.

 ###Step 2: Add plugin
 add the following lines to *'YourSaeAppName/project/plugins.sbt'*,